+Personnel Costs

-Personnel Costs - Costs that are directly related to providing direct services, such as staff salaries and fringe benefits, including malpractice insurance; the cost of advertising to recruit VOCA-funded personnel; and the cost of training paid and volunteer staff.
+Costs that are directly related to providing direct services, such as staff salaries and fringe benefits, including malpractice insurance; the cost of advertising to recruit VOCA- funded personnel; and the cost of training paid and volunteer staff.
+Bonuses are not allowable expenses.